A-New-BellHope/bellhop/README.md

 Fixing the bug would not be difficult, but it would require iterating over all arrivals to check for pairs, which would slow things down.
-It also hypothetically could merge arrivals with previous arrivals which were not actually paired but happened to have similar delay/phase, though it's not clear if this would actually be a problem or not.
+It also hypothetically could merge arrivals with previous arrivals which are not part of the same pair but happened to have similar delay/phase, though it's not clear if this would actually be a problem or not.

 In [the C++/CUDA version](https://github.com/A-New-BellHope/bellhopcuda), the